Spanish definite and indefinite articles are great because in most situations you’ll use them in the same way as English articles.

 Español: Felipe no come carne.

-As you can see, when quantity doesn’t matter, you’ll need to think a little differently to English.
+As you can see, when quantity doesn’t matter, you’ll need to think a little differently than you do in English.

 When to include Spanish articles: Things